 I teach teens to trust their hunger cues and normalize their eating to nurture a positive relationship with food and their bodies.

-I believe all children and teens are born to be intuitive eaters and can be successful self-regulating their own food intake to nourish their bodies combined with the guidance and positive role modeling of their parents.
+I believe all children and teens are born to be intuitive eaters and can be successful in self-regulating their own food intake to nourish their bodies combined with the guidance and positive role modeling of their parents.

-As a Registered Dietitian Nutritionist with 20 years experience, my career has focused on children; as a hospital pediatric dietitian and pediatric nutrition representative working in the industry.
+As a Registered Dietitian Nutritionist with 26 years of experience, my career has focused on children; as a hospital pediatric dietitian and pediatric nutrition representative working in the industry.
 My passion has always been working with families and children.
 I decided to start a private practice specializing in pediatric nutrition consulting and counseling in order to focus on that passion.

 Having two young children of my own, I realize the realities and challenges feeding children can bring.
 Despite the difficulty, its an important part of parenting and can be extremely rewarding.

 I first become interested in nutrition my junior year in high school.
 After joining the cross-country running team, I soon learned how the food I ate affected how I felt while running.
 When I didn’t eat well, it adversely affected my training and performance while competing.
 My interest in nutrition and fitness continued to grow into my adult years.
 I eventually ran two marathons and became a certified fitness instructor and Registered Dietitian.
-I continue to love to run, cycle, hike and practice yoga.
+I continue to love to run, cycle, hike, and practice yoga.

 Approach & Philosophy